open-pv/.github/profile/README.md

 ## About [openpv.de](https://www.openpv.de)
-OpenPV is a project that combines our coding skills with our eager to do something against climate change.
-Our website provides users with a comprehensive understanding of solar energy potential for any given location in Bavaria.
-We want to add other states and countries soon.
+Our website provides users with a comprehensive understanding of solar energy potential of their building.
 By utilizing openly available 3D building data, socalled LOD2 data, [openpv.de](https://www.openpv.de) offers an accurate representation of how solar energy can be harnessed both on roofs and facades.
 Whether you are an individual looking to install solar panels on your home or a professional seeking insights for larger-scale solar projects, [openpv.de](https://www.openpv.de) empowers you to make informed decisions by visualizing the solar potential in a